ianjwhite99/connected-car-python-sdk/README.md

 user = connectedcar.User(access['access_token'], "US") # Region argument is only required if you live outside the United States.
 ```

-- Note: If your region is outside of the US you can pass different region parameters to the User function.
+- Note: If your region is outside of the US you can pass different region parameters to the User class.
 Regions: (US, CA, EU, AU)

 <br></br>
 Use `user.vehicles()` to return an array of all the vehicles associated with a users account.
 The response will include the **vehicle vin**.